ninalutz/2022_Paseo/README.md

 This was an art project for the 2022 Paseo festival!
 This code has 2 p5.js sketches that run together.
 The code is relatively stable and clean, but defintely not perfect. https://paseoproject.org/paseo2022

+### Disclaimer: I am not a SWE and this code is not perfect.
+All things were run on Mac OS in Google Chrome -- not testing on Windows.

 ## Description of sketches
 ### Sketch 1: record.js